repobee/repobee/README.md

     purge-peer-review-teams
                         Remove all review teams associated with the specified students and master repos.
+    check-peer-review-progress
+                        Fetch all peer review teams for the specified student repos, and check which assigned reviews have been done (i.e. which issues have been opened).
     verify-settings     Verify your settings, such as the base url and the OAUTH token.

 optional arguments:
   -h, --help            show this help message and exit -v, --version         Display version info
 ```

 ## Roadmap